epics-base/exampleJava/src/helloWorld/HELLOWORLD_README.txt

 -------------
 EPICS V4 components:
 1. common  - for source/pvCommon_setup.bash
-2. pvAccess - for PVAccess
+2. pvAccessJava - for PVAccess
-3. pvData   - for PVData
+3. pvDataJava   - for PVData
-4. pvIOC     - for JavaIOC
+4. pvIOCJava    - for JavaIOC rpc
-5. pvService - for pvService.rpc Java classes
-6. example   - for the example java classes and config files.
+5. exampleJava      - for the example java classes and config files.

 SETUP
 -----